-Any account may be deactivated for violation of our policies.
+Any account may be deactivated for violating our policies.
 When a user is deactivated, all of their Pins and boards are also deactivated.
-That means that, if you search for them or click on an old link to their profile, that profile won’t be displayed any more.
+That means that if you search for them or click on an old link to their profile, that profile won’t show up anymore.
 Their Pins won’t appear anywhere on Pinterest.
 And they won’t be able to access their own Pins or boards, either.

 Account deactivations, Oct–Dec 2020

 Policy Accounts Adult content 7,754 Adult sexual services 494 Civic misinformation 24 Conspiracy theories 219 Dangerous goods and activities 179 Graphic violence and threats 11 Harassment and criticism 816 Hateful activities 2,487 Medical misinformation 13 Self-injury and harmful behavior 26 Spam 3,115,438

 If people believe their accounts have been deactivated by mistake, they can follow an appeals process to have their accounts reinstated.
 We review appeal requests and grant the appeal if we decide we made a mistake, or in some cases to give people a second chance to abide by our Community guidelines.

 Account appeals and reinstatements, Oct–Dec 2020